Perth Museum and Art Gallery

 What to See

-The museum holds over 500,000 items, so its hard to pick out just a few highlights!
+The museum holds over 500,000 items, so it is hard to pick out just a few highlights!
 The interior space is separated into several broad themes.
 Among these themes are the natural history of Perthshire, with over 150,000 specimens covering zoology, geology, and botany of the region.
 The natural history collection is the 6th largest in Scotland.

 Another theme is the collection of fine and applied art, with part of the collection coming from bequests given by the Marquis of Breadalbane and the Earl of Ormelie.
-The collection has over 900 oil paintings including works by Old Masters, and Scottish artists like Sir Henry Raeburn and Robert Lauder.
+The collection has over 900 oil paintings including works by Old Masters and Scottish artists like Sir Henry Raeburn and Robert Lauder.

 Pre-Raphaelite painter John Everett Millais is represented with 3 works, but perhaps the most iconic painting is Loch Katrine, by Horatio McCulloch, which helped form the romanticised vision of Scotland so popular in the Victorian period.

-The History and Archaeology Collections cover 10,000 years of Perth and Kinross heritage, from artefacts of early settlers, to Pictish carvings and early Christian carved stones.
+The History and Archaeology Collections cover 10,000 years of Perth and Kinross heritage, from artefacts of early settlers to Pictish carvings and early Christian carved stones.
 See weapons and armour, stamps, objects depicting social history and ethnography.
 The archaeological collection spans the period from prehistory, to the Romans, medieval, and more recent.

 One of the most important objects is the Barnhill Mercury, a small bronze statue of the Roman god Mercury found in a garden at Barnhill, Perth, in 1936.
 The figure holds a money-bag, and may have belonged to a Roman soldier, for Mercury was often invoked to protect the pay of soldiers.